dotnet/docs-maui/docs/user-interface/theming.md

 1. Remove the current theme from the app.
 This is achieved by clearing the `MergedDictionaries` property of the app-level `ResourceDictionary`.
 2. Load the selected theme.
 This is achieved by adding an instance of the selected theme to the `MergedDictionaries` property of the app-level `ResourceDictionary`.

-Any `VisualElement` objects that set properties with the `DynamicResource` markup extension will then apply the new theme values.
+Any <xref:Microsoft.Maui.Controls.VisualElement> objects that set properties with the `DynamicResource` markup extension will then apply the new theme values.
 This occurs because the `DynamicResource` markup extension maintains a link to dictionary keys.
-Therefore, when the values associated with keys are replaced, the changes are applied to the `VisualElement` objects.
+Therefore, when the values associated with keys are replaced, the changes are applied to the <xref:Microsoft.Maui.Controls.VisualElement> objects.

 In the sample application, a theme is selected via a modal page that contains a <xref:Microsoft.Maui.Controls.Picker>.
 The following code shows the `OnPickerSelectionChanged` method, which is executed when the selected theme changes: